massage

 Chinese Massage Therapy

 Sohn came from the a long tradition of traditional healers in Korea.
 She practiced healing in a intuitive manner combining different styles of bodywork and medical philosophies.
-Because of Sohn's influence Amma therapy now combines methods used in Swedish massage, rolfing, and even some chiropractice techniques.
+It is because of Sohn's influence that Amma therapy now combines methods used in Swedish massage, rolfing, and even some chiropractic techniques.
 The combination of soft tissue manipulation and manipulation of qi provides you with a relaxing massage that helps you move towards healing.

 This therapy can be used to treat a variety of conditions, including: